iToto/iToto/README.md

-# 👋 Howdy 🤠
+# 👋 Howdy!

-I'm Salvatore, an engineering leader who is passionate about all things software.
+I'm Salvatore, an engineering leader who is passionate about all things software and tech 🤖.

 ## Currently, I am